 Sleep is essential to maintaining both physical and mental health.
-For many years, patients have used CBD as a sedative-hypnotic to improve quality and quantity of sleep .
+For many years, patients have used CBD as a sedative-hypnotic to improve the quality and quantity of sleep .

 Certain foods can help you to fall asleep faster and wake less often during the night.
 Experiment with foods that contain nutrients such as tryptophan, melatonin, and serotonin that aid in promoting a good night’s sleep.